blazing-edge-labs/api-skeleton/dev-docs/loaders.md

 For example, let's say users in your project should be able to login by entering own email address in any case.

 One solution could be to store lowered emails in a separate column.
-It's always recommended to also keep email addresses in original case, since some could be case-sensitive and sending messages to only lowered addresses could be security issue.
+It's always recommended to also keep email addresses in original case, since some could be case-sensitive and sending messages to only lowered addresses could be a security issue.

 Maintaining two versions of an address is cumbersome, tho.